DrewJHarbor/DiamondViewer/README.md

 ### Starting the Application

 1. Launch the application: `python main.py`
-2. The dual camera view will appear
+2. You'll see the Harbor Diamond Viewer with dual camera views
-3. Connect to Arduino:
+3. Click the big blue **"Connect System"** button
-   - The application automatically detects available COM ports
+   - The system automatically finds your hardware
-   - Select the correct port from the dropdown (usually appears as COM3, COM4, etc.)
-   - If your Arduino doesn't appear, click the "Refresh" button to rescan
-   - The dropdown is editable, so you can manually type a port if needed
+   - Button turns green when connected
+   - That's it!
+You're ready to use the controls
    - Click "Connect to Arduino"
    - Status should change to "Connected"